The Legend of Sigurd and Gudrún: The New Lay of Gudrun

-As the flames of the funeral pyre sink down, Gudrun wanders through the forest witless.
+As the flames of the pyre sink, Gudrun wanders through the forest witless.
 King Atli's Hunnic Empire grows ever stronger, and he hastens westward to claim the gold hoard of Fafnir and the beauty of Gudrun.

 As the news reaches the Niflung court, Gunnar asks Högni whether Atli should be fought or appeased.
 Högni advises Gunnar to fight, but Grimhild counsels offering Gudrun's hand in marriage, and the Niflungs decide to do this.
 They offer Gudrun a large payment of gold as weregild for her husband's death, but she refuses.
 Grimhild threatens to curse her daughter to unimaginable torment if she will not obey.
 Intimidated, Gudrun agrees.
 At their wedding feast, Atli drinks to Gudrun, moved both by her beauty and by dreams of the dragon hoard.
 He takes Gudrun back to Hunland, but his lust for the dragon hoard remains unquenched and he summons the Niflungs to a feast in Hunland.
 Högni suspects a trap.

 Gudrun sends Gunnar a wooden slab with "runes of healing".
 Grimhild says the original runes have been shaven off the tablet but may still be read.
 The original message from Gudrun was a warning of danger.
 Gunnar says he will not be coming to the feast in Hunland.
 Amused, Vingi responds that, as Grimhild clearly rules the Niflung kingdom, there is no need for Gunnar to come.
 Although Gunnar suspects a trap, he agrees to come to the feast.
 Högni is troubled that they aren't taking their mother's counsel.
 Vingi dishonestly swears that the gallows shall take him and ravens shall devour his flesh if the runes are lying.
 Grimhild watches as they disappear, certain she will never see them again.

 The Niflungs arrive in Hunland and sound their horns; but the gates are barred.
 Vingi reveals the reason for the invitation: Atli has prepared a gallows for the Niflungs.
 Högni vows that the treacherous Vingi has forfeited his life.
 Dragging him to a nearby oak, the Niflungs hang Vingi in sight of the Huns.
 The Huns hurl themselves upon the Niflungs.
 Gunnar and Högni drive the Huns back inside the mead hall.
 Atli calls the Niflungs his vassals, and demands Fafnir's gold hoard as the price of their lives.
 Gunnar refuses.
 Atli demands weregild for Sigurd.
 Doors spring open and Hun warriors charge the Niflungs, who fill the mead hall with bodies.